CPPF Punting Patronship

 Giving you examples of CPPF’s fantastic work:

-- * Purchased land around the village of Coton and creating a new countryside reserve for people and wildlife on the edge of Cambridge, where we are converting farmland into wildflower meadows and woodlands, humming with life.
+- Recently purchased land around the village of Coton and creating a new countryside reserve for people and wildlife on the edge of Cambridge, where we are converting farmland into wildflower meadows and woodlands, humming with life.

-- * Promoted and defended the Cambridge Green Belt.
+- Promotion and continued defence of the Cambridge Green Belt.

-- * Campaigned for the protection of the historic environment and supported Conservation Areas and Buildings of Local Interest.
+- Campaigning for the protection of the historic environment and supported Conservation Areas and Buildings of Local Interest.

 In addition to this, CPPF look after some of the local historic buildings: